TheScienceMuseum/heritage-connector/docs/getting_started.rst

 Elasticsearch - Heritage Connector index
 *****************************************

-This index holds the JSON-LD formatted Heritage Connector graph.
-It is also the source data from which the RDF triplestore is created.

 Either a local or hosted instance of Elasticsearch can be used.
 If using hosted instance the **ELASTIC_SEARCH_CLUSTER**, **ELASTIC_SEARCH_USER** and **ELASTIC_SEARCH_PASSWORD** parameters in :code:`config.ini` must be set.
 If these are not set Heritage Connector will try to use an Elasticsearch instance on localhost.

-**ELASTIC_SEARCH_INDEX** can also be set to a value other than *heritageconnnector*.
-In practice we've found it useful to keep a *heritageconnector_test* index aside for testing by changing this parameter and running the import twice.
+**ELASTIC_SEARCH_INDEX** can also be set to a value other than 'heritageconnector'.
+In practice we've found it useful to keep a 'heritageconnector_test' index aside for testing by changing this parameter and running the import twice.

 RDF Triplestore
 ****************